EWA-Mechatronics/ME462-Project/Robot/CAD/Readme.md

 STL files to be 3D printed are stored [here](https://1drv.ms/f/s!Arem1XXoJyzUiFp-QYNcdRTxZSS8) at the moment.
+Assembly video is available [here](https://youtu.be/MCAMUArBRuI).